cmc-aau/hpc-docs/docs/slurm/accounting.md

 ## Job priority
 When a job is submitted a priority value is calculated based on several factors, where a higher number indicates a higher priority in the queue.
 This does not impact running jobs, and the effect of prioritization is only noticable when the cluster is operating near peak capacity, or when the hardware partition to which the job has been submitted is nearly fully allocated.
 Otherwise jobs will usually start immediately as long as there are resources available and you haven't reached the maximum CPU's per user limit.

-Different weights are given to the individual priority factors, where the most significant ones are the account fair-share factor (described in more detail below) and the QOS, as mentioned above.
+Different weights are given to the individual priority factors, where the most significant ones are the account fair-share factor (described in more detail below) and the QOS, as described above.
 All factors are normalized to a value between 0-1, then weighted by an adjustable scalar, which may be adjusted occasionally depending on the overall cluster usage.
 Users can also be nice to other users and reduce the priority of their own jobs by setting a "nice" value using `--nice` when submitting for example less time-critical jobs.
 Job priorities are then calculated according to the following formula:

 ```
 Job_priority =